 CHM: What’s one thing you would say to groups wondering if switching to CHM is the right decision?

 JP: Learning how to share medical bills in this way is worth it, and your bills indeed will be shared.
-We can say without a doubt that the cost savings and Christian perspective CHM provides are refreshing—particularly for those of us who serve in ministry.
+We can say without a doubt that the Christian perspective CHM provides is refreshing—particularly for those of us who serve in ministry.